 The Nagas are an old warrior tribe, which according to the myths are of Mongoloid origin.
 They had probably migrated from the border regions of China and settled down at the foothills of the Himalayas.
-They had kept aloof from rest of the tribes until their lifestyle was disturbed by the British.
+They had kept aloof from the rest of the tribes until their lifestyle was disturbed by the British.
 After the British Raj came into India, the Nagas took up Christianity which was introduced in their land.
 Soon many of their rituals changed, including the one where they resolved issues by a “head hunting” fight.
-The Nagas fought to become an independent republic but joined India later.
+The Naga Warriors fought to become an independent republic but joined India later.
 They now make a living through a number of activities like agriculture and wood crafting.
-The beautiful tribe, which forms an origin for the colorful stories, inhabits the north eastern states of the country.
+There are also people who have pursued higher education and are achievers.
+The beautiful tribe, which forms an origin for the colorful stories, inhabits the northeastern states of the country.

 Nagas – The Warriors of Old India

 One of the most rebellious tribes of British India, the Naga tribe now occupies the state of Nagaland, north-western Burma, Manipur, Arunachal Pradesh and parts of Assam.
 The Nagas are a huge warrior tribe, who can be divided into several other tribes, forming a huge population of about 2 million.
 Earlier the Nagas had their own Gods and Goddesses, but now around 95% of them are Christians.
 They speak almost 36 different languages although English is their official language and they also know how to talk in Hindi.

 The major population of the Nagas still live in villages atop hills or mountains.
 Their houses are made out of bamboos with thatched rooftops.
 Their villages are guarded on the four sides by ditches, pitfalls and stone walls, with one side, kept open.